What is Total Addressable Market (TAM)?

 How do you calculate TAM for a new category?

 Use bottom-up analysis: estimate the number of potential customers, their willingness to pay, and expected purchase frequency.
-Combine with proxy markets — if your product replaces something that already exists, use that market’s size as a starting point.
+Combine with proxy markets.
+If your product replaces something that already exists, use that market’s size as a starting point.

 What’s a good TAM for a startup?